An Optimistic-Robust Approach for Dynamic Positioning of Omnichannel Inventories: Computational Experiments

-Comparing the three columns of subplots in Fig.~\ref{fig:results_zero_new}, we observe the gain from BIO rises with an increase in price and backorder penalties.
-We observe that the ordering policy of the baseline models is invariant to $p+b$ but this is not the case for the robust models.
+From Fig.~\ref{fig:results_zero_new}, we observe that the ordering policy of the baseline models is invariant to $p+b$ but this is not the case for the robust models.
 The worst case demand magnitude tends to be large for high $b$ and relatively low for high $p$.
-We observe the same trend in the quantity of inventory purchased by pure RO model compared to the baseline models.
-Additionally, the BIO-best model is less conservative and can be similar to either the baseline or the robust model, depending on which performs well but outperforms both by optimizing the inventory positions. {A key finding to highlight is that across all the omnichannel settings, the best BIO and RO models recommend inventory pooling by effectively fulfilling walk-in and online demand using inventory at the store} (indicated by a thin sliver or lack of an orange bar in Fig.~\ref{fig:results_zero_new} subplots a-f, which denotes the quantity allocated to the DCs).
-In contrast, the baseline models plan to exclusively fulfill online orders from DCs reflecting the inability of single channel or deterministic methods to effectively leverage the cross-channel inventory utilization.
+We observe the same trend in the quantity of inventory purchased especially by pure RO models. {A key finding to highlight is that across all the omnichannel settings, the best BIO and RO models organically pool inventory by effectively fulfilling walk-in and online demand using inventory at the store} (indicated by a thin sliver or lack of an orange bar in Fig.~\ref{fig:results_zero_new} subplots a-f, which denotes the quantity allocated to the DCs).

 The average run time across pure RO (unimodal strategy using $\lambda = 0$) and various BIO instances ($\lambda > 0$) are similar as they employ the same run time and iteration limits.
 We observe an average ($\pm$ standard deviation) run time of 53$\pm$28 seconds with 15$\pm$3 Benders iterations.